 Cannabis extracts consistently get more popular in dispensaries from medical to recreational states.

-Vaping cannabis has been popular for quite a while, but dabbing is a newer cannabis culture phenomena.
-Essentially dabbing is the ultimate way to vape bud.
-While those who have been dabbing since 2010 terms like solvent-free or crumble can be confusing.
-This post is meant for the new patient that might be interested in dabbing but a bit overwhelmed with the cornucopia of extraction products on the shelves.
+Vaping cannabis has been popular for quite a while, but dabbing is a newer cannabis cultural phenomenon.
+Essentially, dabbing is the ultimate way to vape bud.
+For those who haven’t been dabbing long, terms like solvent-free or crumble can be confusing.
+This post is for the new patient that might be interested in dabbing, but a bit overwhelmed with the cornucopia of extraction products on the shelves.

 An extraction is a cannabis concentrate that is created using a solvent to strip the plant material of its chemical compounds.
 These extractions usually have highly concentrated levels of cannabinoids like THC and CBD.
-When the cannabinoids and terpenes are separated from the plant they are usually in the form a crude oil.
-The secondary processes that follow are what dictate what the finished product will look like.
+When the cannabinoids and terpenes are separated from the plant, they are generally in the form a crude oil.
+The secondary processes that follow are what dictate the consistency and look of the finished product.

 At this point in the extraction industry, there is an intersection of cannabis extraction artists who have taught themselves and pharmaceutical chemists who have worked with many botanicals but have finite experience with cannabis.
-The real success in cannabis extracts is had by those who spend time working with the plant because it truly behaves like no other plant.
+The real success in cannabis extracts is had by those who spend time working with the plant because it trulyis unique because of its therapeutic benefits.